StrickTechnologies/Strick.PlusCon/docs/grid.md

 A column always has a `Cells` collection, which always contains the same number of `GridCell` objects as the grid's `Rows` collection (even if zero).
-The `HasCells` property returns a boolean indicating whether or not the column has any cells (i.e. whether or not the grid has any rows). *The `Cells` sequence is readonly -- to add rows to a grid, use the `Rows` collection, or one of the `AddRow` methods of the `Grid` object.*
+The `HasCells` property returns a boolean indicating whether or not the column has any cells (i.e. whether or not the grid has any rows). *The `Cells` collection is readonly -- to add rows to a grid, use the `Rows` collection, or one of the `AddRow` methods of the `Grid` object.*

 The `GridColumn` class has `Find`, `FindFirst`, `FindRows` and `FindFirstRow` methods